emy-olivieri/Formula_1_Race_Time_Simulation_and_Strategy_Optimization/README.md

 ## Introduction

-This repository hosts a comprehensive race simulation framework tailored for circuit motorsport events, with a particular focus on Formula 1.
-The model is designed to simulate and analyze race strategies, including pit stop planning (number of stops, inlaps, and tire compound selection), and long-term race effects.
+This repository hosts a race simulation framework for circuit motorsport events, with a particular focus on Formula 1.
+The model is designed to simulate and analyze race strategies, including pit stop planning (number of stops, inlaps, and tire compound selection), and long-term race effects (tire & fuel performance, etc).

 Utilizing a lap-wise discretization approach, the simulation balances computational efficiency with high accuracy.
 To account for uncertainties and stochastic race events, probabilistic influences are integrated through Monte Carlo simulations, enabling an extensive evaluation of various race scenarios and optimizing strategy selection.

+## Utilisation

+The model can be used for multiple applications, including:
+- Race Outcome Prediction: Simulating race predicstions based on qualifying outcomes and strategic decisions.
+- Strategy Optimisation: Comparing different pit stop strategies, tyre choices, and fuel management approaches to identify the most effective race strategy.
+- What-If Scenarios: Testing various conditions, including safety car deployments, accidents, and different driver strategies to evaluate their impact on race results.

 ## Keywords